JosiahWitt/go-intro/part1/README.md

   - Calls the [`Println`](https://golang.org/pkg/fmt/#Println) function in the `fmt` package, providing the string `"Write Intro to Go (part 1)"`
   - Prints "Write Intro to Go (part 1)" plus a new line in the terminal

+- Notice that there are no semicolons at the end of expressions

+---

 ### [02: Variables](code/02/main.go) - [Playground](https://play.golang.org/p/yDhsbXG84c2)